by Ryan Lanz

 It seems that writers take criticism more strongly to heart than others.
 I’ve thought about why that is.
 It’s probably because writers pour a lot of their personal selves into their words, making it feel like the criticism is directed at them personally, rather than at the product.
 Think about how you’ve handled situations like that in the past.

 To my delight, every single writer who has submitted has been wonderful to work with and took it as critique and not criticism.
 What made the difference?
 I imagine it might have something to do with the balance of critique and compliments, along with the effort to leave the sharp edges out of the comments.
-I do want to make mention that the followers of this blog who comment on the UtM posts do an amazing job of also being equally as constructive.
+I do want to make mention that the followers of this blog who have commented on the UtM posts did an amazing job of also being equally as constructive.
 Do we cringe at others who criticize our writing simply because they don’t do the aforementioned things?

 Here are some tips for when you do receive criticism:

 Even with the harshest critics, there usually is at least one thing you can learn.
 The trouble is, the person makes it so hard to “hear” that one thing because they’re being so offensive with their delivery.

 In a professional screening of a movie, sometimes they’ll have the director and writer sit behind a glass while observing the audience as they watch the recently completed movie.
 When the audience doesn’t laugh at a particular joke, I’m sure it must bother the writer who created it.
 The writer, after all, thought it was brilliant.
 All of the staff found it hilarious in production, but it fell flat when raw audiences watched it.

 Now, the writer theoretically could turn off the projector, stomp out in front of the crowd and explain why they should all be laughing.
 Let’s pretend that everyone in the audience realized their mistake and now see where he was coming from.
 Still, nobody is laughing.
 And likely they won’t if they ever saw the same movie again.
 In the end, the new perspective didn’t matter.
 The joke still didn’t land.